-My first stop, in what would be several weeks in Belize and 4.5 months in Central America, was Ambergris Caye.
-It is the largest island in Belize, and a popular tourist spot known for crystal blue waters, scuba diving, snorkeling, beautiful beaches, the coral barrier reef (second only to Australia's Great Barrier Reef), and English speaking locals.
+My first stop, in what would be several weeks in Belize and 4.5 months in Central America, was the island of Ambergris Caye.
+It is the largest island in Belize, and a popular tourist spot known for it's crystal blue waters, scuba diving, snorkeling, beautiful beaches, the coral barrier reef (second only to Australia's Great Barrier Reef), and English speaking locals.

 After spending a week on the island, I am recommending a few places and activities on the island.